96boards/documentation/ConsumerEdition/MediaTekX20Pro/HardwareDocs/HardwareUserManual.md

 - Dual-core ARM@Cortex-A72 MPCoreTM  operating at up to 2.3GHz
 - Quad-core ARM@Cortex-A53 MPCoreTM operating at up to 1.85GHz
 - Quad-core ARM@Cortex-A53 MPCoreTM  operating at up to 1.4GHz
-- Quad-core Mail T880 operating at up to 700MHz
+- Quad-core Mali-T880 operating at up to 700MHz
 - DVFS technology with adaptive operating voltage from 0.7V to 1.2V
 - EMMC 5.1
 - LPDDR-3